Blueberry harvest shares stage with wildlife, natural wonders

 Even without the blueberry, Brooksville/Hernando County is the center of one of Florida’s greatest unspoiled natural regions.

 Nearby is the Withlacoochee State Forest, named by the World Wildlife Fund as one of the “10 Coolest Places in North America You’ve Never Seen.”

-Also nearby are great mountain bike trails (Weeki Wachee Springs plus great kayaking on the spring-fed Weeki Wachee River.
+Also nearby are great mountain bike trails, Weeki Wachee Springs with great kayaking on the spring-fed Weeki Wachee River.